w41k4z/arachne-gondor-chic/backend/README.md

 4. Save the `.env` file. 💾

-5. do `npm run db:sync` to Sync the model in Database , `npm run db:seed` to Insert default data. , `npm run db:cleardata` to clear all data
+5. do `npm run db:migrate` to Migrate table in database, `npm run db:seed` to Insert default data. , `npm run db:cleardata` to clear all data

 6. Start the project by running the appropriate command `npm run dev`. ▶️